 Compensated absences are absences for which employees will be paid for time off earned for time during employment, such as earned vacation and sick leave.
 Non-teaching District employees earn vacation leave ranging from fifteen to twenty-four days per year depending on the employee's years of service.
 Vacation leave may be accumulated not to exceed two times the maximum number of days earned annually.
 Sick leave is earned at a rate of one day per month for non-teaching employees.
 Upon retirement or termination, employees are paid for 100% of unused vacation leave and 25% of unused sick leave.
-Upon termination, all payments are made at the employee's current rate of pay.
+Upon termination, classified are paid at the current rate of pay and certified are paid at the current substitute rate of pay.